nlopez59/zdevops-admin/README.md

 ### 5. Verify a DBB User Build
-* From VS Code, Commit all changes to this repo and push it to git
+* From VS Code, Commit all changes to this repo and push it to your git server
 * On zOS/USS, SSH into your zOS host:
-  * setup Git access from USS to Git.
+  * setup Git access from USS to your Git Acct.
 Generate SSH Keys for the Z DevOps Admin acct and add the public key to their Git Acct.
   * clone this repo under Z DevOps Admins home dir

 * Open the /source/cobol/asample.cbl  file